 You might let your anxiety about the “hardcore” sections of the exam persuade you to put your efforts elsewhere.
 You might think that this is the “softest” part of the exam because it relies most on reading interpretation, where you have always done well.
 Sure, you may have a leg up with your strengths in reading and reasoning, but you still have to know the Standards.
 Don’t blow your chance to ace this section by neglecting it, especially since it’s a significant part of your overall score.

 8. Review some general exam-taking tips.

-Liberal arts courses often require papers in lieu of exams, so maybe it’s been a while since you’ve had to take a timed, multiple-choice exam.
-But that is precisely what this is: you cannot explain, argue, persuade, or ask for an extension, so be sure to take advantage of any available “multiple-choice exam taking” advice and best practices.
+Liberal arts courses often require papers instead of exams, so maybe it’s been a while since you’ve had to take a timed, multiple-choice exam.
+But that’s precisely what this is: you cannot explain, argue, persuade, or ask for an extension, so be sure to take advantage of any available “multiple-choice exam taking” advice and best practices.

-9. Practice, and practice in an exam-like setting, and practice some more.
+9. Practice and practice in an exam-like setting; then practice some more.

 Maybe it’s been a while since you had to sit and deliver under pressure (see #8 above), but this is the major leagues.
 The more comfortable you can get with exam-like conditions, the more comfortable you will be on exam day and confident in your ability to pass the CFA exam.